-Of course, there are other ways to mine for talent.
+- Contact former employees.
 During tough economic times, individuals may regret their decision to leave your firm.
-A call to a former superstar, letting him know he'd be welcomed back, might be all it takes to land a proven performer who fits into your culture.
+A call to a former superstar, letting him know he'd be welcomed back, might be all it takes to land a proven performer who fits into your culture. - Use interns.

-Another low-cost strategy is using interns.
 College interns do not increase your "headcount," and may even work for free to gain experience.
-To boot, they excel at metrics, internet research, software assessment and grunt work.

-Be sure to Google prospects.
-Top performers are highly visible on the internet.
+To boot, they excel at metrics, Internet research, software assessment and tackling grunt work. - Google prospects.
+Top performers are highly visible on the Internet.
 Have interns use major chemical industry technical terms or job titles to identify key industry performers.

-Shift Recruiting's Focus
+Shift recruiting's focus.

-Turn recruiting into a revenue generator.
-Focus resources to attract high-impact employees (innovators and top performers) and fill high-impact positions (mission-critical, revenue generating positions).

-Be sure to quantify recruiting's impact.
-Work with the CFO's office to convert talent-management results (i.e., quality and speed of hires, recent hire retention rate) into the actual dollar impact that these outcomes have on revenue.
-As a result, you may decide against reducing budgets for recruiting functions that were previously considered "overhead cost centers."
+- Turn recruiting into a revenue generator.
+Focus resources to attract high-impact employees (innovators and top performers) and fill high-impact positions (mission-critical, revenue generating positions). - Quantify recruiting's impact.
+Work with the CFO's office to convert talent-management results (i.e., quality and speed of hires, recent hire retention rate) into the actual dollar impact that these outcomes have on revenue. - As a result, you may decide against reducing budgets for recruiting functions that were previously considered "overhead cost centers."
 Encourage workforce planning.
-Turn this slump into an opportunity-prepare for the next change.
+Turn this slump into an opportunity - prepare for the next change.
 Have recruiters develop effective forecasting tools and recruiting strategies that will shift to accommodate different economic conditions.

-When there's little actual hiring to be done, recruiters can do other things to add value.
+When there's a little actual hiring to be done, recruiters can do other things to add value.
 Redirect their efforts toward retention, improving your onboarding process or reorganizing talent internally.